 This includes a surviving spouse, children, parents, siblings, or those “in loco parentis” (someone taking the place of a parent).

 Arkansas law breaks wrongful death claims into two categories: estate claims and family claims.

 Estate claims are filed on the behalf of the estate of the deceased.
 These claims compensate for the losses the deceased’s estate has incurred as a result of wrongful death.
 These can include:

 - Medical bills

 - Lost wages

 Family claims are filed by the living family members of the deceased.
-These claims are intended to compensate remaining family members for the emotional and financial loses they’ll suffer as a result of the death.
-These can include:
+These claims are intended to compensate remaining family members for the emotional and financial losses they’ll suffer as a result of the death.

 - Loss of earned income